 While there are plenty of Japanese words out there, thank you is certainly one of the most important.

 Thank you in Japanese is arigatou gozaimasu and is pronounced a-ri-gat-o goh-zigh-moss.
 Like a lot of Japanese words, the letter u at the end is virtually silent and so is barley pronounced, as you will learn when you decide to take up Japanese language lessons.
-We will cover this in our course for beginners.

 Again, if you want to be more casual, you can simply say arigatou which is perhaps the equivalent of people in the UK saying alright when greeting each other instead of hello.